Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Trend filtering

 \paragraph{Estimation theory via oracle inequalities.}

-\citet{tibshirani2014adaptive} established estimation error bounds for trend filtering by first proving that the trend filtering and (restricted) locally adaptive regression spline estimators, in \eqref{eq:trend_filter_cont} and \eqref{eq:local_spline_rest}, are ``close'' (in the $L_2$ distance defined with respect to the design points $x_{1:n}$), and then invoking existing estimation results for the (restricted) locally adaptive regression spline estimator from \citet{mammen1997locally}.
+\citet{tibshirani2014adaptive} established estimation error bounds for trend filtering by first proving that the trend filtering and (restricted) locally adaptive regression spline estimators, in \eqref{eq:trend_filter_cont} and \eqref{eq:local_spline_rest}, are ``close'' (in the $\ell_2$ distance defined with respect to the design points $x_{1:n}$), and then invoking existing estimation results for the (restricted) locally adaptive regression spline estimator from \citet{mammen1997locally}.
 These bounds were refined for arbitrary design points in \citet{wang2014falling}.
-The conclusion is that the trend filtering estimator \smash{$\hf$} in \eqref{eq:trend_filter_cont} achieves (under mild conditions on the design points) the minimax error rate in \eqref{eq:minimax_rate}, over the class of functions $\cF^k$ whose $k$th weak derivative has at most unit total variation.
+The conclusion is that the trend filtering estimator \smash{$\hf$} in \eqref{eq:trend_filter_cont} achieves (under mild conditions on the design points) the minimax error rate in \eqref{eq:minimax_rate}, over the class of functions $\cV^k$ whose $k$th weak derivative has total variation bounded by a constant $C<\infty$.